-The City Plaza Children's Garden was planted on June 3, 2012, as part of the Iowa City Public Library's Children's Day events.
-This downtown garden is the result of collaboration between New Pioneer Co-op and the city of Iowa City.
-Scott Koepke, the education and outreach coordinator for New Pioneer Food Co-op's Soilmates program; and Rachael Carlson, who works with the Iowa City UNESCO City of Literature organization, planted the garden with the help of children who attended Children's Day.
+The City Plaza Children's Garden was planted during Children’s Day on June 7, with countless children stopping by to help Scott Koepke, the education and outreach coordinator for New Pioneer Food Co-op's Soilmates program; and Rachael Carlson, who works with the Iowa City UNESCO City of Literature organization.

 Watch Our Garden Grow

 A slideshow of garden images from throughout the summer.